zhoulele12/BIM001Print/README.md

 # 001Print

 ![Cover](util/BIM001.jpg)
-This repo contains code for project BIM001-Print.
+This repo is for project BIM001-Print, which is a fingerprint lock designed for Duke's East House dorm.

 `main` folder has the Arduino code file which the fingerprint lock runs.
 `case` folder has the Fusion 360 project files of the 3D-printed cases.